 Long-term Care Quality

 The last category we scored is long-term care.
 In that area, we gave this facility a decent grade of C. This actually ended up being this facility's weakest area.
 In a long-term care environment, the nursing home's primary goal is to keep patients as healthy and safe as possible.
 This is different than skilled nursing or short-term care where the goal is to rehabilitate residents.
 In addition to assessing the volume of care provided by nurses and other staff, we analyzed the number of residents vaccinated against pneumonia.
-This facility provided the vaccine to 95.32374 percent of its residents.
-This nursing home was able to keep its patients out of the hospital.
-Indeed, it had only 0 hospitalizations per one thousand long-term resident days, which is an impressively low number.
+We found that this facility administered the vaccine to just 90.74733 percent of its residents, which is not a very encouraging sign.
+Nevertheless, this facility excelled at keeping its patients out of the hospital.
+In fact, it had only 0 hospitalizations per one thousand long-term resident days, which is a remarkably low figure.

 Rating Over Time